WYLD (AM): History

 When it signed on in 1948, the station's call sign was WTPS.
 It was owned by the New Orleans Times-Picayune daily newspaper (the call sign stood for "Times-Picayune Station") and was a network affiliate of the Mutual Broadcasting System.

 In 1958, it became WYLD.
 WYLD was a successful rhythm and blues (R&B) outlet in the 1960s and 1970s, serving New Orleans' large African-American community.
-When it added an FM sister station in 1975, the urban contemporary format shifted to 98.5 WYLD-FM.
+When it added an FM sister station in 1975, the urban contemporary format shifted to WYLD-FM 98.5.
 The AM station evolved to a community-oriented R&B and soul music sound in the 1980s to its current format in the 1990s.

 On May 24, 2017, WYLD rebranded as "Hallelujah 940".

 On April 27, 2020, the station began broadcasting in C-QUAM AM stereo using a new Nautel NX-10 transmitter.
 It uses MDCL, Modulation Density Carrier Level, during the daytime hours only.